Black Friday Sale! | 35% off + FREE Pillows on select mattresses

 Latex foam mattresses, made from the sap of rubber trees, provide all the comfort and support that tired bodies need.
 While they may have a higher sticker price than other mattresses, they come at a lower cost to the environment.

-Some mattress makers cut corners and sell synthetic latex beds, but the best latex mattresses are made with organic Talalay latex.
-This formidable material has many of the cushioning benefits of foam, the firmness to keep your spine aligned, and natural properties like temperature neutrality that make for the perfect mattress.
+Some mattress makers cut corners and sell synthetic latex beds, but the best latex mattresses are made with natural latex.
+This formidable material has the cushioning benefits of foam, the firmness to keep your spine aligned, and natural properties like temperature neutrality that make for the perfect mattress.

 Not convinced latex can compete with other mattress foams and coil systems?
 Keep reading to learn more about nature's favorite bed.